 - “Should I avoid physical activity or are there certain activities that I can do?”
 To prevent re-injuring yourself and speed up your recovery time, it is highly advised to avoid certain physical activities, get plenty of rest, and care about your hydration and nutrition.
 Your doctor may allow you to participate in light physical activity but do so gradually to prevent causing any additional damage.

 - “Can I operate a vehicle with my brain injury or concussion?”
-Since driving a vehicle requires good judgement, attentiveness, cognitive efficiency, and sharp concentration (all of which can be negatively impacted by a brain injury or concussion), your doctor may advise you to avoid operating a vehicle until you have fully recovered in order to not put your own life and the lives of others at risk.
+Since driving a vehicle requires good judgment, attentiveness, cognitive efficiency, and sharp concentration (all of which can be negatively impacted by a brain injury or concussion), your doctor may advise you to avoid operating a vehicle until you have fully recovered in order to not put your own life and the lives of others at risk.

 - “When can I return to my job?”
 If you have suffered a job-related brain injury, you may be able to seek workers’ compensation benefits.
-If your brain injury or concussion is not related to your job duties, and was caused by another party’s negligence, recklessness or wrongful act, a Los Angeles brain injury attorney can help you recover compensation for the loss of income and loss of earning capacity.
+If your brain injury or concussion is not related to your job duties and was caused by another party’s negligence, recklessness or wrongful act, a Los Angeles brain injury attorney can help you recover compensation for the loss of income and loss of earning capacity.

 - “Are there any long-term consequences of my brain injury that I should be aware of?”
 If there are any, they should be taken into account when calculating the value of your personal injury settlement.

-Asking your doctor these seven questions after a brain injury or concussion is very important, as your doctor’s answers can help you get a better understanding about the severity of your injury as well as help you pursue maximum compensation.
+Asking your doctor these seven questions after a brain injury or concussion is very important, as your doctor’s answers can help you get a better understanding of the severity of your injury as well as help you pursue maximum compensation.
 Contact JML Law to schedule a free consultation today.
-Call at 818-610-8800 for a free case evaluation.
+Call 818-610-8800 for a free case evaluation.